 Many of us admire others who can speak a second, third, or even fourth language, and wish that we could do the same.
-But with a little patience, determination, and passion, you can.
-It’s important to choose a mode of learning that you enjoy, to increase your chances of seeing it through.
+And with a little patience, determination, and passion, you can.
+Though it’s important to choose a mode of learning that you enjoy to increase your chances of seeing it through.

 Take an online language course

-We have a selection of free and paid-for courses on our website that you can.
+We have a selection of free and paid-for courses on our website.
 You can study in your own time, at your own pace, and will usually receive a certificate upon completion.

 If you have a creative streak, at some point, you may have thought about sitting down and developing a new creative talent.
-This could be drawing, painting, sewing, calligraphy, photography or something else entirely.
+This could be drawing, painting, crocheting, calligraphy, photography, or something else entirely.

-Creative talents like these are great stress relievers because they offer escapism and can also help express how you’re feeling.
+Creative talents like these are great stress relievers because they offer a sense of escapism and can also help to express how you’re feeling.